ionic-team/stencil-site/src/docs/components/methods.md

 ## Private methods

-Non-public methods can still be used to organize the businness logic of your component and they do NOT have to return a Promise.
+Non-public methods can still be used to organize the business logic of your component and they do NOT have to return a Promise.

 ```tsx
 class Component {